Azure/kubernetes-hackfest/labs/paas/otomi/4_netpols/README.md

 Notice that the guestbook front-end still works!

-10. In the console go to your team and then `Settings`.
+10. In Otomi Console go to your team and then click the `Settings` item.

 11. Under NetworkPolicy, enable `Network Policies`.